ericgolftourney/StoreLocatorPlus/readme.txt

 Send your order number or license number for Store Pages so I can look up your order and add the download to your account.
 Your Store Pages license is no longer needed.
 You will need to go to the new "Store Pages" tab and re-enable some of your settings.

+Updating from a version 3.8.6 or earlier?
+You will likely need to reset your home and destination map markers.

 = 3.9 (February 2013) =